Things to Do on the 4th of July That Are Easy, Cheap or Free

 Abilene is very fortunate to have several neighborhood parades.
 The ones I recall are the Amarillo Street Parade, Hillcrest, Jeannette Street, Button Willow Parkway and Mesquite Forrest neighborhood parades.
 Recently the Meadow Drive and the Lytle Shores homeowners hosted their own neighborhood parades.
 If you can't find one to participate in or watch, organize your own neighborhood parade.
 Then let us know!

 We always have leftover strawberries and/or blueberries from the cake making ceremony earlier in the day.
 What berry's are left ended up in the ice cream maker.
 Here's the Fernandez family "super easy" recipe for fresh berries ice cream, enjoy!

 1/4 teaspoon salt

 2 teaspoons vanilla extract

-2 cups chopped or mashed fresh strawberries (or other berries)
+2 cups chopped or mashed fresh strawberries (and/or other berries)

 In a bowl big enough to accommodate all the ingredients, mix the milk, sugar, vanilla, cream, salt and the berries.
 Pour the mixture into the ice cream makers freezer bowl and start cranking and/or turn on the ice cream maker (following manufacturer's directions).
 Enjoy!

-Finally at the end of a very busy day, gather and/or bring in all your flags, then go take in a fireworks show.
-Abilene usually has one and so do several surrounding cities.
-In the past I’ve attended fireworks displays at Lake Brownwood, Clyde Lake, Breckenridge, Tye and Sweetwater.
+Finally at the end of a very busy 4th of July weekend, gather up your flags, then go watch the fireworks show.
+While Abilene will not have fireworks this year.
+Several surrounding cities will have fireworks, like: Lake Brownwood, Clyde Lake and Breckenridge.
 Remember to take a camera, then share your pictures with us on our Facebook page.